Improving our Children’s Futures

 - New Mexico is doing fairly well in our Pre-K enrollment & many of our policy makers are putting an emphasis on early childhood education.

 - The US average public school teacher salary for 2015-2016 was $58,353 – New Mexico ranks 44th with an average of $47,163.

-- 43% of New Mexico’s low graduation rate schools are in New Mexico’s cities — mostly Albuquerque, New Mexico.
+- 43% of New Mexico’s low graduation rate schools are in our state’s cities (primarily in Albuquerque, New Mexico).